konfidence-project/.github/renovate-config/README.md

 # Renovate Configuration

-Renovate configuration presets for automated dependency management across Konfidence Project repositories.
+The repository includes Renovate configuration presets for dependency management:

 ## Using the Base Preset